HynDuf/english-words-suggester/README.md

 Summarise the program:
 - Each word has the boolean value `skip` indicate that I want it to be suggested or not (saved on MYSQL database).
 - Each time running, the programm suggests 10 words that `skip = FALSE` and `id >= WORD_ID_LOWER_THRESHOLD` (as I don't want to learn too easy words).
-Mark all those words as skipped and the programm would suggest the next 10 words satisfied.
+Mark all those words as skipped and the program would suggest the next 10 words satisfied.
 ## Set up
 - Create the MYSQL database and their tables for the project
 ```sql